Credits for refunds and unpaid items

 If we remove your listing because of a policy violation, your eligibility for a fee credit will depend on the situation, and will take into account any previous policy violations.

 Fee credits for removed listings will be credited to your account once a month, so you might have to wait until your next invoice to see the credit.

 Requesting a refund of your eBay fees credit balance

 - Verify that you have a credit balance on your account.
-To see your account balance, go to your Account Activity - opens in new window or tab page.
+To see your account balance, go to your Seller Account - opens in new window or tab page.
 A credit balance appears as a negative number on your account status and monthly invoices.

 - Make sure that your contact information - opens in new window or tab, including your address, is up to date.

 - Contact us to request a refund on your credit balance.

 - We'll issue your refund to the payment method where the payment originated.
 For example, if you made the payment with a credit card, your refund will go to that card.
 If the payment was made using more than one payment method, you can choose where to send your refund.
 Refunds are usually processed with 30 days.